Duomo, Florence

 The Dome

-Entry to the dome is included in the combined Duomo Opera ticket (around €30), which also covers the campanile, the Baptistery, the crypt, and the Opera del Duomo museum.
+There are 463 steps.
+No lift.
+The queue in high season can be brutal; go before 9am or pre-book through the Opera del Duomo website.
+Entry is included in the combined ticket (around 30 euros), which covers the campanile, the Baptistery, the crypt, and the museum.

 The Baptistery